 After you exit, you can click "Preview" in the conversation interface to re-enter the report preview interface.

-You can configure the key driver analysis report settings.
+You can configure attribution report settings.

-NoteFor more information, see Analysis Logic Configuration.
+NoteFor more information, see Analysis logic configuration.

 Click More Options to configure the attribution metric, attribution date, attribution configuration, and data interpretation.